garybgenett/garybgenett.net/.public/resume/resume-manager.md

 **_Key Contributions:_**

-  * As a part of a $40M integration program, pioneered a centralized documentation management system and ongoing maintenance processes aimed at helping Alaska Airlines become the first airline to succeed in pulling off a full M&E system integration post-merger with Virgin America.
+  * As a part of a $40M integration program, pioneered a centralized documentation management system and ongoing maintenance processes aimed at helping Alaska Airlines become the first airline to succeed in pulling off FCC certification of full M&E system alignment post-merger with Virgin America.
   * Strengthened controls and overall quality of outcomes by creating and implementing best practices to ensure smooth transition to cloud-based DevOps model.

 ## Enviro-Master -- Seattle, WA